prof-rossetti/georgetown-opim-243-201901/projects/shopping-cart.md

 # TODO: write some Python code here to produce the desired functionality...
 print(products)
 ```

-Navigate to your local project repository from the command-line.

 Create a new virtual environment named something like "shopping-cart-env" and activate it.
 Then from inside the virtual environment, execute the Python script to see it print the list of products.